-The Keys: Southernmost Point
+The Florida Keys: The Southernmost Point in Key West

 A rooster crows in the distance.
 A palm tree sways.
 A tourist hands me his camera in front of a concrete marker on the corner of Whitehead and South Streets.

-For the record, I am taking the photograph at 24 degrees 33 minutes north latitude and 81 degrees 45 minutes – it’s supposed to be the southernmost point of the continental United States, though some argue it really isn’t.
+For the record, I am taking the photograph at 24 degrees 33 minutes north latitude and 81 degrees 45 minutes – it’s supposed to be the Key West southernmost point of the continental United States, though some argue it really isn’t.
 We like to argue in Key West.

 At dawn, tourists begin lining up for pictures next to the red, white and black buoy that marks the southernmost spot.
 At sunset the line still snakes down the block, though this being Key West, most tourists have traded their coffee for something boozier.